hitvoice/notes/knowledge/deep learning/optimization.md

 # Regularization
 A visualization of training/validation error with time is helpful for diagnostics.
-When the training error keeps going down and down, even &lt;1%, and the validation error gets stuck, it's likely that the model is memorizing all the training data and is overfitting.
+When the training error keeps going down, even &lt;1%, and the validation error gets stuck, it's likely that the model is memorizing all the training data and is overfitting.

 * Simple first step: Reduce model size by lowering number of units and layers and other parameters
+* large learning rate and small batch size also have regularization effects
 * Standard L1 or L2 regularization on weights ($\lambda$ can be different on different layers if the computational cost is acceptable).
 L2 regularization is also called "weight decay" because parameters will be multiplied by $1-\alpha\lambda/m$ after each update ($\alpha$ is the learning rate and $m$ is the batch size).
 * Constrain L2 norms of weight vectors to fixed number $s$.
 If $\|W\|_2^2>s$, then rescale it so that $\|W\|_2^2=s$.
 * Sparse activation by L1 regularizer.
-* Dataset augmentation (discussed later)
+* Collect more data or use dataset augmentation (discussed later)
-* Label smoothing for softmax output.
+* Label smoothing for cross entropy loss.
 * Early Stopping (discussed later)
 * If the network is small, ensemble multiple (e.g 5) networks
-* Dropout
+* Dropout (discussed later)

+The amount of regularization must be balanced for each dataset and architecture.
+For example, when learning rate is increased, other forms of regularization should be appropriately reduced.
+A large weight decay can be used for small dataset, but a small or even no weight decay is best for very large datasets and complex architectures.

 ## Dataset Argumentation
 * Easiest for classification: apply (hand-designed) transformations that would not change the correct class.
 It's something you should always do.
 Just a matter of what kind and how much.